Can Beach Volleyballs Go In Water?

 While beach volleyballs are designed to handle water exposure, it is best to limit the time they spend submerged.
 Prolonged water exposure can increase the risk of water absorption and potential damage to the ball.
 It’s advisable to remove the ball from the water promptly after each play or dive.

-See also Does Oceanside Beach Have Volleyball Courts?
+See also Does Beach Volleyball Help With Indoor Volleyball?

 Can beach volleyballs float in water?